Back

 In the sales container handling and outbound container is to be understood as one shipment.

-So for each container you want to ship, you create one container card where you can attach sales orders and transfer order lines to it and when it’s posted, it will be of course closed container and you can see everything that is posted on it.
-So one container, one shipment.
+For every container you want to ship, you create a single container card.
+On that card you attach the sales orders and transfer order lines that belong to the shipment.
+When you post the container, it closes, and you can see everything that was posted on it.

 505649054-EZMINe0zO5o-ENG20111913